Feature #36603

 But the second method of checking if device is valid (using `stat` package from python) recognizes loop devices well, so there is inconsistency between these two...
 The patch is already on github with appropriate unit tests.

-#6 Updated by Alfredo Deza about 4 years ago
+#6 Updated by Alfredo Deza over 4 years ago

 ceph-volume should not concentrate on non-production criteria.
 Testing, and development on loop devices should be up to the implementer and not the tool to support.